 Intron-A (Powder for Injection)

 - Alpha interferons may cause or make diseases of the mind worse.
 Taking one's own life, ideas of killing yourself or murder, low mood (depression), forceful actions, hallucinations, psychoses, and relapse of drug addiction have happened during treatment and within 6 months after the last dose.
 Relapse of drug addiction has also happened.
 Alpha interferons may also cause or make infections, blood flow problems, or autoimmune diseases worse.
 Some of these may be deadly.
 If you think you have any of these health problems, call your doctor right away.
-Side effects such as low blood pressure, a fast heartbeat, a heartbeat that does not feel normal, chest pain or pressure, trouble breathing, and heart attacks have happened while taking alpha interferons.
+Side effects such as high or low blood pressure, a fast heartbeat, a heartbeat that does not feel normal, chest pain or pressure, trouble breathing, and heart attacks have happened while taking alpha interferons.
 If you have very bad signs or if signs of these health problems get worse, talk with your doctor about stopping Intron-A (interferon alfa-2b powder for injection).
 Problems are most often fixed after you stop the drug.

 Uses of Intron-A: